dvberzon/vanberzon-com/content/blog/how-readable-how/index.md

 If the condition is true, the variable `result` will be assigned to the string value `'yes'`, or the string value `'no'` if it is false.

-This syntax is a terse way of expressing a conditional assignment.
+This syntax is a concise way of expressing a conditional assignment.
 The equivalent (long hand) way of writing this code would be with an `if` statement.

 ```js
 var result;